MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 Using the MD22 with popular controllers

-before powering the module.
-Now you can use the PULSOUT command to simulate the
+module.
+Now you can use the PULSOUT command to simulate the servo pulse

-depending on the controller.
-Here are some popular examples - all tested by
+controller.
+Here are some popular examples - all tested by us.

 | Controller | Pulsout Resolution | Full reverse | Center off | Full Forwards | Command example for Stop |